Ericsson/codechecker/docs/analyzer/user_guide.md

   --checker-config [CHECKER_CONFIG [CHECKER_CONFIG ...]]
                         Checker configuration options in the following format: analyzer:key=value.
-The collection of the options can be printed with 'CodeChecker checkers
+The collection of the options can be printed with 'CodeChecker checkers --checker-
-                        --checker-config'.
+                        config'.
   --timeout TIMEOUT     The amount of time (in seconds) that each analyzer can
                         spend, individually, to analyze the project.
 If the analysis of a particular file takes longer than this